College Student Personnel program

 Graduate Assistantships and Practicum Experiences

 Graduate assistantship and practicum experiences align with the Theories to Practice value philosophy of the College Student Personnel (CSP) program.
 While holding an assistantship each semester and participating in one semester-long practicum is the requirement, you will have the opportunity and support to engage in 5 professional work experiences including; 2 year-long graduate assistantship placements, two practicum experiences, and a summer internship.
 These opportunities enable you to fully engage in the learning process.
 You will apply theories and concepts gained in the classroom to real-life student affairs work on a daily basis.
-By participating in graduate assistantships and practicum experiences, you gain professional skills, concepts, and knowledge to become outstanding student affairs practitioners who posses the knowledge and skills to facilitate the learning and development of students.
+By participating in graduate assistantships and practicum experiences, you gain professional skills, concepts, and knowledge to become outstanding student affairs practitioners who possess the knowledge and skills to facilitate the learning and development of students.

 Look below for a full listing of graduate assistantships with position descriptions and a listing of practicum experiences typically completed by CSP students.